Mauro Micheli and Sergio Beretta, Officina Italiana Design

-Ten questions for Mauro Micheli & Sergio Beretta, Officina Italiana Design
+Ten questions for Mauro Micheli and Sergio Beretta, Officina Italiana Design

 A six-month working break in the US with exhibitions and international meet-ups mixed in for good measure.
 Lots of new stimulus for a design studio that has been flying the flag high for Italian style for a quarter of a century with its Riva designs